photoprism/photoprism-docs/docs/getting-started/index.md

 ## System Requirements ##

-We recommend a modern computer with **at least 2 cores** and **4 GB of memory** for running PhotoPrism.
-Indexing large photo and video collections significantly benefits from **fast, local SSD storage** and enough memory for caching.
+We recommend hosting PhotoPrism on a server with **at least 2 cores** and **4 GB of memory**.
+Indexing large photo and video collections significantly benefits from fast, local SSD storage and enough memory for caching.

 If you're running out of memory - or other system resources - while indexing, please reduce the [number of workers](https://docs.photoprism.org/getting-started/config-options/)